jlperona-teaching/ecs390-spring20/syllabus/syllabus.md

 * feedback on the course

 You can get up to 2.5 points for each assignment.
-There are 10 assignments, thus you get 25 points from assignments.
+There are 10 assignments, thus you can get 25 points from assignments.

 ### Term Project